Soldier Blade: Development

 The initial idea for Soldier Blade was conceived by Hudson Soft designer Ukiuki Uribo, during conversations with others about which game to use for the company's upcoming Caravan video game tournament.
-Hikaru Aoyama suggested creating a new shooting game with the tournament in mind; Uribo was hesitant to begin working on it due to it being around six months away, however Hudson executives pushed for the idea to go forth anyway.
+Hikaru Aoyama suggested creating a new shooting game with the tournament in mind; Uribo was hesitant to begin working on it due to it being around six months away, but Hudson executives pushed for the idea to go forth anyway.
 During early stages of production Uribo was simultaneously working on several Game Boy titles, which gave him less time to focus on the new game until these were completed.
 Planning for the project was known to be constantly under pressure via time and memory constraints, with employees simply throwing in ideas on the spot and creating the game as they went.
 It was originally called Sonic Blaster F-92 in early versions, named after the player's ship designed by artist Tatsuya Doe, however trademark issues caused it to be renamed Soldier Blade instead.
 It began development on a 6-megabit HuCard, reduced to a 4-megabit one later on.

 Uribo originally wanted enemy sprites to have more diversity and variety, which due to memory limitations had to be cut.
 Miscommunication between Uribo and the rest of the development team within the planning documents caused some elements of the game to be altered by mistake, such as the large "Bay Wolf" battleships in the first stage being near-defenseless and easy kills and the "missile pod" enemies in the sixth stage to fire a simple spread shot instead of homing missiles.
 The development team were interested in including an asteroid belt stage with diagonal scrolling and enemies using the asteroids as shields, however time and hardware constraints forced it to be scrapped.
-Composers Masaaki Inoue and designer "S-guchi-san" composed the music.
+Composers Keita Hoshi and Makiko Tanifuji composed the music.
 Per Uribo's request, Keita Hoshi created a medley theme featuring music from each stage of the game to be played at the end credits.
 Atsushi Kakutani designed the Caravan Mode almost entirely alone, although Uribo provided some minor assistance.
 The cover art was created by Yuji Kaida, a famed Japanese illustrator known for producing art for series such as Godzilla, Ultraman and Macross.